ucsd-ml-arts/ml-art-final-dem_boyz/README.md

 ## Abstract Proposal

-Does music make the video, or is the visual medium not influenced much by musical one?
+Does music make the video, or is the visual medium not influenced much by a musical one?
 In other words, can we treat music as a latent space for a music video?
 Our final project attempts to answer these questions by converting music videos downloaded from Youtube and taking spectrograms of 5 seconds of audio to generate video frames based on those spectrogram input images.
 The final goal of this project is to create a music video with the images created.

 ## Project Report